rcioletti/EasyTabStrip/README.md

-# EasyStripBar
+# EasyTabStrip
-Easy way to do strip bar in iOS
+Easy way to do tab strip in iOS